The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   * Lemure's Slice
 * Communio
+* Perfectio
 * Soul Slice

-  * Unveilled Gibbet
+  * Unveiled Gibbet
 * Gibbet

-Special thanks to Moth, Kira, and Jackal for the infographs!
+* Slice
+* Soul Slice

+  * Unveiled Gallows
+* Gallows <-- Potion is done here.

+This opener is only valid if you are able to double weave potion and only a gain if you are using potion in the opener.